or18/RubiksSolverDemo/README.md

 <br>

 # **Input Description**
+- **Cube Editor**: Visual scramble‑drawing system
+  - In **Swap** mode, swaps two selected stickers, rotating the pieces so the stickers exchange positions.
+  - In **Flip** mode, the selected piece’s orientation is rotated.
+  - **[Get‑Scramble]** generates a scramble for the shown state (rotations aren’t included; edit if needed).
+  - Shows “Unsolvable pattern.” alert when the state can’t be solved.

 - **Scramble**: This describes the state of a Rubik's Cube using standard notations, and comments can also be added.
   - The following Rubik's Cube notations are available:
     - **Face Turns:**
       - **U U2 U2' U'**